 The Bank is in the business of creating value out of taking risks.
 The Bank's major risks consist of Credit Risk, Market Risk, Liquidity Risk, Interest Risk, and Operational Risk.
-Other risks monitored include strategic and legal risks.
+Other risks monitored include Strategic and Legal risks.

-The major objective of the risk management of the Bank is to control the risk under the scope approved by the board of directors by using effective management methods to utilize resource and create maximum economic profit.
+The major objective of the risk management of the Bank is to control the risk under the scope approved by the Board of Directors (BOD) by using effective management methods to utilize resource and create maximum economic profit.